BartoszLiburski/vsf-prismic-api/README.md

 This API extension
 1. get data from prismic repository
-2. Saving this data to elastic search
+2. Saving this data to Elastic Search and uses Elastic Search data layer (you can switch it off in configs `useElasticSearchLayer`)
-3. Listen to Prismic webhooks, on api change updates 3 lately published pages
+3. Listen to Prismic webhooks, on api change updates 3 lately published pages (you can switch it off in configs `useElasticSearchLayer`)
 4. Provides methods to modify the Prismic content on return

 # Installation